This blog post is all about the best time to visit Laos.

 This is by far the most popular and best time to visit Laos, especially December to February, when the weather is at its most pleasant.

-If you’re planning a 10-day trip, this is the best time to visit Laos for everything from waterfall hikes to temple hopping.
+If you’re planning a 10-day trip in Laos, this is the best time to visit Laos for everything from waterfall hikes to temple hopping.

 - Lush landscapes, rice fields at their greenest